-These explosive gases ascane through the control of t an explosive atmosphere around the battery if the ventilation is poor.
+These explosive gases assess through the These explosive gases escape through the vent/fill caps and may form an explosive atmosphere around the battery if the ventilation is poor.

 This gas may remain around the battery for several hours after charging.
 Sparks or flame can ignite the gas and cause an explosion.